-Region: No decarbonisation in Serbia and BiH17.
-June 2020. / SEE Energy News
+Region: No decarbonisation in Serbia and BiH, SEE Energy News

 All the Balkan countries, except Albania, two years ago, were planning the construction of at least one coal-fired thermal power plant.
 This changed as three out of five have abandoned their plan.
 Only Serbia and Bosnia and Herzegovina (BiH) still pushing on with coal-based projects, according to CEE Bankwatch Network.